 If you do not want your submission to be publicly available, you can ask the committee to keep your submission confidential – please include the word confidential on the front of your submission as well as a reason for your request.
 Confidential submissions can only be read by members of the committee and secretariat staff.

-At a time when it is safe to do so, the committee also intends to hold a public, face-to-face hearing on the Bellarine Peninsula.
-The focus of this second public hearing will be to receive evidence from individuals and community organisations.
-As evidence from this second public hearing will be a vital part of the inquiry, the committee will not report to the Senate until it has held this second public hearing and considered the evidence received.
+At a time when it is safe to do so, the committee intends to hold a public, face-to-face hearing on the Bellarine Peninsula.
+The focus of this public hearing will be to receive evidence from individuals and community organisations.
+As evidence from this public hearing will be a vital part of the inquiry, the committee will not report to the Senate until it has held this public hearing and considered the evidence received.